andrasq/node-qcache/Readme.md

 As of qcache@0.7.0 the cache was reimplemented using a fast doubly-linked list, which is not only 2-3x faster but for large datasets can be orders of magnitude faster.
+The old version is still available as `require('qcache').LruCache1`.

 ### new (require('qcache').LruCache)( options )